-Read Luke 2:25-32.
 Look prayerfully for spiritual clues in the Scripture that teach us about examples of hope, or obstacles to hope.

-Define what it means to be righteous and devout: Use the word studies at the end of the lesson if needed.

-Consider the ways in which Simeon's devout righteous life prepared him to hear the Holy Spirit and to be consoled in His faith.
-What ways can we be devout and righteous to the Lord Jesus?

-Highlight the connection between Simeon's obedience to the Holy Spirit and His ability to be present when Jesus was presented at the Temple.
+- Define what it means to be righteous and devout.
+Use the word studies below to bring clarity - Consider the ways in which Simeon's devout righteous life prepared him to hear the Holy Spirit and to be consoled in His faith.
+What ways can we be devout and righteous to the Lord Jesus? - Highlight the connection between Simeon's obedience to the Holy Spirit and His ability to be present when Jesus was presented at the Temple.
 How many divine appointments have we missed?
-Think about divine appointment made through obedience to the Holy Spirit.